parazeeknova/parazeeknova/README.md

 </div>

-<h3> 🐧 Little facts about me : </h3>
+<h3> About: </h3>

 - 🌟 About Me: I'm a passionate learner who's always hungry for knowledge.
-- 🔭 I’m currently working on Python GUI's for desktop.
+- 🔭 I’m currently working with Python GUI for desktop applications.
 - 🎓 Education : Bachelor of Technology in Computer Science and Engineering (Expected Graduation: 2027)
 - 👯 I’m looking to collaboration with any projects.
 - 💡 Contributing to Open Source Projects.